fuchs-fabian/dotfiles/README.md

 `.rcconf` is a file that contains aliases and functions for the Linux environment.
 It is used to configure the `.bashrc` and `.zshrc` files.
 The aliases and functions are used to simplify the usage of the terminal.

+> If you want to use this, aliases with the same names will be overwritten by this configuration!

 To get a quick overview of which aliases and functions can be used, simply execute the following in the terminal after installation:

 ```shell